pactflow/docs.pactflow.io/website/docs/docs/user-interface/settings/environments.md

 ---

 Here you will be able to manage the list of environments used by your organization.
 These represent your real world deployment or release environments.
-Maintaining this list, along with the `record-deployment` and `record-release` commands, allows Pactflow to ensure you are safe to deploy using the `can-i-deploy tool`.
+Maintaining this list, along with the `record-deployment` and `record-release` commands, allows Pactflow to ensure you are safe to deploy using the `can-i-deploy` tool.
 You can read more about the process [here.](https://docs.pact.io/pact_broker/recording_deployments_and_releases/)

 | Field | Description |
 | ----- | ----------- |